Luann by Greg Evans and Karen Evans for September 18, 2016

 54. Image

-SukieCrandall Premium Member about 8 years ago
+SukieCrandall Premium Member over 8 years ago

 The best name story i know was of an academic family.
 The Nazis had occupied the nation of the husband and everyone had to register.
 Instead of giving their birth surname he registered w a name going from the nation’s vernacular meaning “from the testicles” as a way of protesting that would be safe.
 Their neighbors understood and under their breath they laughed at the Nazis.
 When later emigrating to the U.S., the protest name, which by that time was in the records due to the Nazis, was kept.